yeasir01/bpac-js/README.md

 ### 2. Explore Documentation:

-Visit the examples section in the repository to explore detailed guides and examples for utilizing the SDK functionalities.
+Visit the docs section in this repository to explore detailed guides and examples for utilizing the SDK functionalities.

 ### 3. Contribute: